How to register as or find a locum...

 Locums may take up work in any number of flexible ways, by agreement with the employer, for example:

-For information on setting up as a sole practitioner, please contact the Registrar team.
+For information on setting up as a sole practitioner, please contact the Member Registration team.